 But I don’t want to discourage anyone from “writing” one dimensional jokes the hard way because…

-Plus, who wants to miss out on all the glory of getting to wear the “I sucked for a long time as a comedian” t-shirt? 🙂
+Plus, who wants to miss out on the glory of getting to wear the “I sucked for a really long time as a comedian” t-shirt? 🙂